 All B.S/B.A. programs are open to qualified transfer students and FIDM A.A. graduates.
-Please contact Admissions or Student Advisement for further information about specific requirements.
+Please contact the Admissions Office or the Department of Student Success for further information about specific requirements.

 ADMISSION TO THE MASTER OF BUSINESS ADMINISTRATION DEGREE PROGRAM